polca/premise/docs/methodology/electricity/photovoltaics.rst

   Dataset comments explicitly identify this fallback.

 The Atlas values are retained numerical inputs, not a newly downloaded release.
-The parameters and their provenance are recorded in ``premise/data/solar/pv_2026_parameters.json``; the IRENA generation data are in ``premise/data/solar/pv_generation_2023.csv``.
+The parameters and their sources are recorded in ``premise/data/solar/pv_2026_parameters.json``; the IRENA generation data are in ``premise/data/solar/pv_generation_2023.csv``.